 Healthy lifestyle habits are at the heart of good health.
-These include regular exercise, nutrition, and weight control.
+These include regular exercise, nutrition, and weight management.
 All these can help boost energy while also controlling your blood sugar.
-According to a 2012 study, there was a strong correlation to a high body mass index (BMI) score and fatigue in women with type 2 diabetes.

 Talk with your family to make sure they’re supportive of your diabetes management and care.
 Make it a point to go out with friends when you can, and engage in your favorite hobbies when you have the energy to do so.

 If you’re already being treated for depression, your antidepressant might be disrupting your sleep at night.
-You can talk to your doctor about possibly switching medications to see if your sleep improves.
+You can talk with your doctor about possibly switching medications to see whether your sleep improves.